MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/clientapi/reference/controls.md

 ## timelinewall control type

-The timeline control is a new control type introduced in Dynamics 365 (online), version 9.0 that presents the Posts, Activities, and Notes in a unified view.
+The timeline control is a new control type introduced in model-driven apps (online), version 9.0 that presents the Posts, Activities, and Notes in a unified view.
 These are the methods available for this control type.

 <table>
 <tr>